ISSUIUC/ISS-PCB/CONTRIBUTING.md

 1. ### **New Branch:**

     - If you are unable to merge a branch, you can create a new branch and then copy over any work from the old branch to the new branch.
-This is often the best solution for Ticket branches.
+This is often the best solution for branches.

 2. ### **File Editing:**